ansxnlee/pokeweb/README.md

 ## pokeweb

-Frontend for pokemart, a mock E-commerce web app. (works in conjunction with the [backend](https://github.com/ansxnlee/pokemart))
+Frontend for [pokemart](https://github.com/ansxnlee/pokemart), an educational implementation for a mock E-commerce web app.

+## Technologies used

-Built with [next.js](https://github.com/vercel/next.js) and stylized with [chakra-ui](https://github.com/chakra-ui/chakra-ui).
+Built with [next.js](https://github.com/vercel/next.js) to handle routing.

+React components built and stylized with [chakra-ui](https://github.com/chakra-ui/chakra-ui).

 [formik](https://github.com/jaredpalmer/formik) is used so that pages that require user input are easier to manage.

-[urql](https://github.com/FormidableLabs/urql) is used for the graphql client with types/hooks of queries generated from [graphql-code-generator](https://github.com/dotansimha/graphql-code-generator).
+[urql](https://github.com/FormidableLabs/urql) used as the graphql client with types/hooks of queries generated from [graphql-code-generator](https://github.com/dotansimha/graphql-code-generator).

 ## Workflow for creating graphql queries